-New Formula E partnership will 'write the future'
+Felipe Massa 'super welcome' in Formula E

 Ulrich Spiesshofer, chief executive of ABB, is excited at the possibility of shaping the future of transport.

-"Today, two pioneers are uniting," said Spiesshofer.
+"Today, two pioneers are uniting," said Spiesshofer, telling CNN Sport his company are the "world market leader" for charging electric cars.

 "ABB and Formula E are a natural fit at the forefront of the latest electrification and digital technologies.